Contributing Guide

-• โœจ Propose Features - Suggest new features
+- Propose Features -- Suggest new features

-• ๐Ÿงช Add Tests - Increase test coverage
+- Add Tests -- Increase test coverage

 We use GitHub to host code, track issues and feature requests, and accept Pull Requests.
+Visit the Chaterm repository to get started.

-2. Create your development branch from the main branch
+- Create your development branch from the

-3. Develop in your forked repository
+mainbranch. - Develop in your forked repository.

-4. Submit a Pull Request to the main branch of the original repository when done
+- Submit a Pull Request to the

-1. Clone the repository:
+- Clone the repository:

 bash